10sr/git-walktree-el/README.md

 git-walktree.el
 ===============

-Walk through Git tree and blob objects
+Browse Git tree and blob objects

 What is This?